gigirassy/testingapollo/content/services.md

 #### Other
 * Hat.sh and IT Tools are hosted on Vercel at no cost to me.

+#### Stuff I won't host
+* Any non-E2E file host such as Uguu, Chibisafe: Legal reasons.
+If I do, it'll be only open to friends.

+* PixivFE, SkunkyArt: Frontends for poorly-moderated sites that host material that is a legal risk.

+* Online, publicly accessible whole-web proxies like Ultraviolet: Legal risk.

+* Paywall bypassers: Legal risk.

+* Public Invidious/etc instances: No longer practical to host on a VPS, at least at the moment.

+* Nitter: No longer practical to host on a VPS.

+* 4Get: I'm the exact type of person the creator would hate.
 ### Donations
 I have conflicted opinions about crypto myself, but it's available as an option if you find it most convenient.